MrJokerz007/CODTECH-Task1/README.md

 ### Project: Personal Portfolio Website

 ### Objectives:
-Build a dynamic and visually appealing online portfolio to present projects and professional background.
+-Build a dynamic and visually appealing online portfolio to present projects and professional background.

-Master core front-end web development technologies: HTML, CSS, and basic JavaScript.
+-Master core front-end web development technologies: HTML, CSS, and basic JavaScript.

-Implement a responsive design using CSS Grid or Flexbox to ensure optimal viewing on desktops, tablets, and mobile devices.
+-Implement a responsive design using CSS Grid or Flexbox to ensure optimal viewing on desktops, tablets, and mobile devices.

 ### Key Activities: